Canoeing on the Wisconsin River

-Spend one or two days (overnight option) paddling a canoe down the Wisconsin River.
-WCC sets up an effortless car shuttle and gets your crew into the river and on your way.
-The Wisconsin is a wide, shallow river, making navigation relatively easy and enjoyable for most beginning paddlers.
+On our Climb, Camp, Canoe weekend trip, you'll spend one or two days (overnight option) paddling down the Wisconsin River.
+Wisconsin Canoe Company sets up an effortless car shuttle and gets your crew onto the river and on your way.
+The Wisconsin River is a wide, shallow body of water, making navigation relatively easy and enjoyable for most beginner paddlers.
 Spend the day alternating between paddling, floating, swimming, and sandbar lounging.
-You'll pass by hundreds of island sandbars along the way where you can pull up and hang out for a few hours, play ultimate frisbee, or maybe build a makeshift golf course.
+You'll pass by hundreds of island sandbars along the way where you can pull up and hang out for a few hours, throw a frisbee, or maybe build a makeshift golf course.
 Spending an evening sandbar camping is absolutely dreamy and completely free (though you'll have to pay for an extra day of canoe rentals).

 If you'd like a guide to provide instruction, risk management, and natural history interpretation for the paddling portion of your trip, Driftless Paddling Guides can help.